Alzey: Third Reich

 On Kristallnacht (9 November 1938), the Alzey synagogue was destroyed and the fittings were burnt in front of the building.
 The ruin was removed in the 1950s.
 A rescued Torah scroll can nowadays be found in the museum.
 On 8 January 1945, in World War II, the town narrowly missed being destroyed when 36 Boeing B-17 bombers had been sent to take out a railway bridge in Alzey.
 Owing to bad weather and a landmark misinterpretation – the crew mistook the top of the old watchtower for the church steeple – the bombers ended up dropping their load on the Wartberg, a nearby hill, giving rise to the legend of the Wartbergturm – the old tower – as Alzey's saviour.

 Since 1945

 Since 1947, Alzey has no longer been Hessian, but rather it became the seat of Alzey District in the newly formed state of Rhineland-Palatinate.

 Since the merger of the old Alzey and Worms Districts in 1969, Alzey has been the seat of the new Alzey-Worms District and the seat of the Verbandsgemeinde of Alzey-Land, although as a Verband-free town, it does not actually belong to the Verbandsgemeinde.

 Amalgamations

-On 22 April 1972, the formerly autonomous centres of Weinheim, Heimersheim and Dautenheim were amalgamated with Alzey.
+On 22 April 1972, the formerly autonomous villages of Weinheim, Heimersheim and Dautenheim were amalgamated with Alzey.
 The outlying centre of Schafhausen had already been a Stadtteil (constituent community) of Alzey since the Middle Ages.